 Conclusion: The religious leaders use the trinity doctrine to make people rely upon them for understanding God and how to be accepted by God, and with this comes much power over the people and all the associated benefits of that power.

 This author does not condemn those who believe the Trinitarian belief, and does not look at it as a high priority to convince them otherwise.
 Does this attitude extend the other way?
 In other words, will those who hold to the Trinitarian belief accept this author as accepted by God when they find out that this author rejects the Trinitarian view?
 If they will not accept this author, but rather condemn him as a heretic or some other nasty label - and this in spite of the fact that this author has hundreds of 'scripture verses' that support his belief - then what does that say about the Trinitarian belief and those who hold it so tightly?
-What is says is they reject the most important commands of Jesus - namely love - and instead substitute a shallow doctrinal litmus test in order to accept - or even be kind to - those who have a different view.
+What is says is they reject the most important commands of Joshua - namely love - and instead substitute a shallow doctrinal litmus test in order to accept - or even be kind to - those who have a different view.